 Clarifying why students could be placed in our Reflection room...
-Chances...Choices...Corrections

-We make our Correction system very clear for students in order to support them to self-manage their own behaviour.
-At each stage of our Correction system students have a choice to make.
-If they make the right choices they will never receive a Correction and will instead receive praise and rewards.
-If they make choices that continue to prevent themselves or others from achieving things they never thought they could or undermine the values they will receive Corrections for their actions.
+We make our behaviour system very clear for students in order to support them to self-manage their own behaviour.
+At each stage of our system students have a choice to make.
+If they make the right choices they will receive praise and rewards.
+If they make choices that continue to prevent themselves or others from achieving things they never thought they could or undermine the values they will be removed from the lesson for their actions.

-At each stage of our Correction ladder students will always have a choice.
-This choice will determine whether the Correction moves up the ladder or stays the same.
+At each stage of our consequence ladder students will always have a choice.
+This choice will determine whether the consequence moves up the ladder or stays the same.